godot-escoria/escoria-docs/advanced/how_to_debug.rst

 In the example above, the error is explained in the line starting with ``(E)`` ("E" for "Error", "D" for "Debug", "I" for "Info", "T" for "Trace").
-The reason for this error is that Escoria attempted to load an non-existant file.
+The reason for this error is that Escoria attempted to load a non-existant file.
 The (E)rror line provides the path to the file that was expected.
 At this point, fixing the issue is easy: Either create the missing file or remove any references to this non-existant file in the scenes that use it.